xaman27x/Cipheria/README.md

 ## Key Features:

 - **Authentication Service** A Secure Authentication Layer with hassle free new user creation interface.
-- **Forgot Password** Simple and Safe Password Reset Options, facilitated by personal EmailID's.
+- **Forgot Password?** Simple and Safe Password Reset Options, facilitated by personal Email-ID's.
 - **Seemless Interface** Smart and Easy to use User Interface for Chat inputs.
 - **Chat Synchronisation** Chat History has a Backup and is synced with Realtime updates.
 - **Beautiful UI** Enjoy the stunning and seemless interface for an enhanced browsing experience.